originally posted on Concept Hub

 Here was the problem.
-As servers we got really busy.
+As servers, we got really busy.
 We were working for tips.
-And overall we were not real loyal to our company.
+And overall we were not really loyal to our company.
 So if we were too busy to check an I.D. we did not check an I.D.

 So what should you do?

 Stop thinking that your social media policy should focus on your corporate brand and start helping your staff consider their own personal brand.

 In Florida, which is where I worked as a waitress, they decided to make each server individually licensed to sell alcohol.
 We each had to go through a certification training and if we were caught selling alcohol to someone underage or anyone who should have been cut off, WE as individuals could get fined, go to jail, and lose our license to sell alcohol.

 We all started taking the time to check IDs which in turn benefited the restaurants.

 If you focus your policy and training on helping your team to protect their personal brand and not focus so much on your corporate brand, your team will pay attention to what you have to say and will even appreciate your willingness to look out for their best interest.
 I call this the “brand you” campaign.
 I have been saying for years and repeated it just recently, but if you want to protect your brand in the age of social media you have to go beyond your social media policy.